Meat Loaf discography

 American singer and actor Meat Loaf (1947–2022) released twelve studio albums, five live albums, seven compilation albums, one extended play and thirty-nine singles.
 In a career that spanned six decades, he sold over 100 million records worldwide.
 According to Recording Industry Association of America, he sold 25 million certified records in the US alone.

-Bat Out of Hell (1977) has sold 44 million copies worldwide, becoming the fourth best-selling album in history and is certified 14× Platinum in the US.
+Bat Out of Hell (1977) has sold 44 million copies worldwide, becoming the fourth best-selling album in history and is certified 14× platinum in the US.
 Bat Out of Hell has also sold 3.4 million copies in the UK, making it the UK's 14th best-selling album of all time.
 His biggest success after that came with Bat Out of Hell II: Back into Hell (1993), which has sold over 15 million copies worldwide.
-The album's lead single "I'd Do Anything For Love (But I Won't Do That)" remains his biggest hit, reaching number-one in 28 countries.
+The album's lead single "I'd Do Anything for Love (But I Won't Do That)" was his biggest hit, reaching number one in 28 countries.